ODOT reports local road projects - Urbana Daily Citizen

 The Ohio Department of Transportation reported the following road projects in Champaign County:

+The following construction projects are anticipated to affect state highways in Champaign County.
+All outlined work is weather permitting.
+Visit the ODOT website and OHGO.com for travel updates.

--U.S. 68 Pavement Repairs – Expect single lane closures on U.S. 68, in each direction, between Grimes Avenue and Ricketts Road, through Friday, May 14, at 7:30 a.m. for pavement repairs.
+-U.S. 68 Pavement Repairs – Expect single lane closures on U.S. 68, in each direction, between Grimes Avenue and Ricketts Road, on Monday, May 3 at 7:30 a.m. through Friday, May 14 at 7:30 a.m. for pavement repairs.
 One lane of traffic will be open in the work zone.

--U.S. 36 Waterline Installation – Expect lane restrictions on U.S. 36 in Urbana, between Jefferson Avenue and Berwick Drive, through June 30.
-The contractor will be installing a new waterline.
-There will be a 10-foot lane width.
+-U.S. 36 Waterline Installation – Expect lane restrictions on U.S. 36 in Urbana, between Jefferson Avenue and Berwick Drive on Wednesday, March 24 at 7:00 a.m. through Wednesday, June 30 at 11:59 p.m.
+The Contractor will be installing a new waterline.
+There will be a 10’ lane width.
 Traffic will be maintained.
-This is a city of Urbana project.
+This is a City of Urbana project.

 -State Route 296 Resurfacing – Expect lane restrictions on S.R.
 296, in each direction, between S.R.
 29 and S.R.
-245, from Monday, May 10, through Wednesday, Sept.
-15, from 7 a.m. to 6 p.m.
+245, on Monday, May 10 through Wednesday, September 15, from 7 a.m. – 6 p.m.
 The contractor will be resurfacing S.R.
 296. There will be flaggers in the work zone to help maintain traffic.

 -State Route 54 Resurfacing – Expect lane restrictions on S.R.
 54, in each direction, between Clark/Champaign County Line and S.R.
-4, from Monday, May 10, through Thursday, July 1, from 7 a.m. to 6 p.m.
+4, on Monday, May 10 through Thursday, July 1, from 7 a.m. – 6 p.m.
 The contractor will be resurfacing S.R.
 54. There will be flaggers in the work zone to help maintain traffic.

+-State Route 29 Resurfacing– Expect lane restrictions on S.R.
+29, in each direction, between S.R.
+560 and West Light Street, on Monday, May 10 through Wednesday, September 15, from 7 a.m. – 6 p.m.
+The contractor will be resurfacing S.R.
+29. There will be flaggers in the work zone to help maintain traffic.

 Submitted by the Ohio Department of Transportation.